eirik-ff/sanntid-heis-gr28/README.md

 Implements functions to select the next order to execute.

 ### Watchdog
-Implements functions to send a message to the watchdog program [Watchdog-go](https://github.com/eirik-ff/watchdog-go/) which monitors this process and respawns it if it dies.
+Implements functions to send a message to the watchdog program (added as git submodule to this repository) [Watchdog-go](./watchdog-go-submod) which monitors this process and respawns it if it dies.

 ### Main
 Runs initial setup and starts the control module.